 The International English Language Testing System (IELTS) is developed by the world’s leading language assessment experts and marked as the world’s most popular English language proficiency test required for global migration.
 It is needed to test your English skills in order to get study placement and job in abroad.
 Sign up today for FREE IELTS preparation course from Dr. Roma BDS for IELTS Exam.

-The IELTS test consists of four sections- Reading, Writing, Speaking & Listening.
+The IELTS Exam consists of four sections- Reading, Writing, Speaking & Listening.
 Listening, Reading and Writing parts sections of ILETS test are taken on the same day, one after another with no breaks in between.
 However, the speaking test is generally scheduled on the afternoon of the test or can be scheduled within the seven days of the test.
-All this information is delivered to you by your local IELTS test centre.
+All this information is delivered to you by your local IELTS Exam centre.